ruimrs/products-exercise/README.md

 ## Fonts

 Added 'Roboto-Regular' and 'Roboto-Bold' to the fonts, and declared them as variables in _variables.scss_ so we can use them whenever we want, only need to import this file in the component scss.

+## Important Notes

+Create and Delete components are called as a content to the modal that I created in Products List component.